InQBarna/statoscope/Sources/Statoscope/Documentation.docc/Documentation.md

 * **Scopes**

-    The Scope is the minimum implementation for a piece of state, handling State, mutation and Effects.
+    The Statoscope is the minimum implementation for a piece of state, handling State, mutation and Effects.
 Scopes can be linked together as a dependency tree using the provided Superscope and Subscope property wrappers

 * **Testing**